Humana’s Low-Code Partnership Approach to Rapid Digital Innovation

 completed maintenance and support of 20,000+ HL7 Interface.

 Our team performed interfaces development for 6 programs supported under MU3 – Syndromic Surveillance, Immunization Registry, Immunization Query, Electronic Laboratory Reporting, National Hospital Care Survey.
 We successfully helped the client meet state-specific deadlines for COVID-19 case reporting and managed frequent changes in data specifications by the DOH.

 Contact us to learn more about partnering opportunities.

 Clinical Data Acquisition & Integrations

-The Emids client is a leading national medical group with over $5 billion in revenue.
-They provide a wide array of healthcare services, including physician-led services, ambulatory surgery center management, post-acute care and medical transportation.
-Their physicians, advanced practice providers and support teams are responsible for more than 30 million annual patient encounters across the U.S.
+The Emids client is a leading national medical group with more than $5 billion in revenue.
+The group provides physician-led services, ambulatory surgery center management, post-acute care and medical transportation among other services.
+The client encounters more than 30 million patients annually across the U.S.

-Our team adopted a consulting-led approach to identify key stakeholders, conducted interviews, understand as-is state of data acquisition and data ingestion process, clinical flows, technology and integration tools.
+Our team adopted a consulting-led approach to identify key stakeholders, conduct interviews, understand the state of data acquisition & ingestion, clinical flows, technology and integration tools.
 We carried out a detailed assessment of Health Information Exchanges (HIE), Epic App Orchid, Cerner Hub and other data sources as identified by the client.

-Based on our analysis, we defined a new strategy for real-time data acquisition and a data acquisition roadmap detailing data feeds.
-We recommended a structured format of EHR data for acquisition such as Epic APIs and the Epic App Orchard and FHIR based implementation strategy, HL7 for Cerner HUB and CCD-based strategy for HIE’s.
+We defined a new strategy for real-time data acquisition and developed a data-acquisition roadmap illustrating data feeds.
+We recommended a structured format of electronic health records data for acquisition.
+This included using Epic APIs and the Epic App Orchard and a Fast Healthcare Interoperability Resources (FHIR) based implementation strategy, HL7 for Cerner HUB and CCD-based strategy for HIE’s.

 Enhancing the Overpayment Recovery Process to Result in Savings